iteebz/cogency/CONTRIBUTING.md

 - Follow PEP 8 for Python code style
 - Use type hints for all function signatures
 - Write docstrings for all public functions and classes
-- Maximum line length: 88 characters
+- Maximum line length: 100 characters (Black)

 ### Testing